alexandermeade/Skib-Lang/skibLang/sub.md

-Haiii this is a prebuild exe file for windows ^^
+Haiii this is a pre compiled exe file for windows ^^